sanskrit/raw_etexts_english/blogs/manasataramgini/2006-10-01_11-dances-of-the-gods.md

 +++
-title = "11 dances of thexa0gods."
+title = "11 dances of the gods."

 +++
 The silapadhikAraM (6.44), the great champu written in the dramiDa